mappls-api/mapmyindia-maps-vectorSDK-android/README.md

 1. You can get your api key to be used in this document here: [https://www.mapmyindia.com/api/signup](https://www.mapmyindia.com/api/signup)

 2. The sample code is provided to help you understand the basic functionality of MapmyIndia maps & REST APIs working on **Android** native development platform.

+4. Explore through [238 nations]() with **Global Search, Routing and Mapping APIs & SDKs** by MapmyIndia.

 ## [Version History](#Version-History)